Kenya at the 2026 Winter Olympics

-Kenya will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-If the country participates, it will be its first participation in the Winter Olympics since 2018.
+Kenya competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 20 February 2026.
+It was the country's first participation in the Winter Olympics since 2018.

+Meanwhile, Issa Laborde Dit Pere was the country's flagbearer during the closing ceremony.

 Competitors

-The following is the list of number of competitors participating at the Games per sport/discipline.
+The following is the list of competitors participating at the Games per sport/discipline.